pyaf/Image-classification-pytorch/logs.md

 input image size of 96x96, top_lr=7e-5, base_lr as the previous one.

 * It is better at 32 batch size for train&val , 64 will run with a slight decrease in time, taking up almost all of the GPU memory*

+9Mar v3, fold 2 trained with top_lr 1e-4
+9Mar v3, fold 3 to be trained with top_lr = 5e-4